 Friday September 15, 2017 at 5:30pm

 The Arts Center

-Athens Area Council for the Arts welcomes Chattanooga-based artists of Mixed Media Inspired Artists (MMIA), in the exhibit, Glimpses Through an Artist’s Eye.
+Athens Area Council for the Arts welcomes Chattanooga-based artists of Mixed Media Inspired Artists (MMIA), in the exhibit, Glimpses Through the Artist’s Eye.

 The artists of MMIA explore acrylic and mixed media techniques taught by Sandra Paynter Washburn in classes and workshops taught at Art Creations at Hamilton Place.
 Sandra founded MMIA in 2015 to provide exhibition opportunities for her advanced students.
 Learning in an experimental way at first, the members of the collective have evolved into more deliberate and purposeful styles.
 As a whole and individually, members of the collective are producing a body of work to be seriously considered.

 MMIA artists work as layerists, using additive and subtractive techniques to build surface imagery, texture and pattern.
 These artists work intuitively, yet remain mindful of composition, color theory and other art elements in the completion of their two and three dimensional pieces.